How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Coordinates for Quads

-It's clear from the proofs that Theorem~\ref{thm:fundamental} and Corollary~\ref{fundcor} are also true in a deck with $n$ attributes.
-In fact, one can also play \textbf{Quads-$2^n$} by using ``half-attributes''.
-For example, if we used only the red and blue Quads-64 cards that contain green or blue symbols (shown in Figure~\ref{fig:quad32}), then these cards can be viewed as vectors in $\mathbb{Z}_2^5$.
-Note that this set is closed under taking quads, i.e. for any three cards, the fourth card that completes a quad is still in the set.
+It is clear from the proofs that Theorem~\ref{thm:fundamental} and Corollaries~\ref{fundcor} and~\ref{easy_addition} are true in a deck with $n$ attributes.
+In fact, one can also play \textbf{Quad-$2^n$} by using what we call \emph{half-attributes}.
+For example, if we consider the Quad-64 cards containing red or blue symbols, shown in Figure~\ref{fig:quad32}, these 32 cards can be viewed as vectors in $\mathbb{Z}_2^5$.
+It's easy to see that this set is closed under taking quads, i.e.~for any three cards, the fourth card that completes a quad is still in the set.

-\subsection{Visualizing Coordinates in Quads}
+\subsection{Visualizing coordinates in Quads}

-Viewed as elements of the Euclidean space $\mathbb{R}^6$, the 64 vectors in $\deck = \mathbb{Z}_2^6$ are the vertices of a $6$-dimensional hypercube in $\mathbb{R}^6$.
-Similarly, the coordinate space for a Quads deck with $n$ attributes can be viewed as the vertices of a $2n$-dimensional hypercube in $\mathbb{R}^{2n}$.

-For our purposes, it is more convenient to visualize the elements of $\deck$ and their coordinates in a planar fashion, in an $8 \times 8$ grid of squares.
-We assign coordinates to the squares in the grid using a method we call \deff{recursive coordinates}.
-To begin with, we label the squares in a $2 \times 2$ grid with the elements of $\mathbb{Z}_2 \times \mathbb{Z}_2$ as follows.
+Viewed as elements of the Euclidean space $\mathbb{R}^6$, the vectors in $\mathbb{Z}_2^6$ are the vertices of a $6$-dimensional hypercube.
+However, for our purposes it is more convenient to visualize elements of $\mathbb{Z}_2^6$ and their coordinates in a planar fashion, in an $8 \times 8$ grid.
+We assign coordinates to the 64 squares in the grid using a method we call \deff{recursive coordinates}.
+To begin with, we label a $2 \times 2$ grid with elements of $\mathbb{Z}_2 \times \mathbb{Z}_2$ as as in Figure~\ref{grid-coords}.